Josseyo/BarWar-game/README.md

 In case of any clash of opinions the situation will quickly be settled with this game.

 Make it easy and let the game begin!

-This project is developed as a gift for the Bar Wars community.
-A group of people who get together to watch Star Wars movies the night before Christmas eve as a yearly tradition.

 ## Objectives